AHERA Yearly Notification

 Dear Parents, Teachers, Building Occupants, and Employee Organizations:

 In the past, asbestos was used extensively in building materials because of its insulating, sound absorbing, and fire retarding capabilities.
 Virtually any building constructed before the late 1970s contained some asbestos.
 Intact and undisturbed asbestos materials generally do not pose a health risk.
 Asbestos materials, however, can become hazardous when, due to damage or deterioration over time, they release fibers.
-If the fibers are inhaled, they can lead to health problems, such as cancer and asbestosis.
+If the fibers are inhaled, they can lead to health problems, since as cancer and asbestosis.

 In 1986, Congress passed the Asbestos Hazard Emergency Response Act (AHERA) which requires schools to be inspected to identify any asbestos containing building materials.
 Suspected asbestos-containing building materials were located, sampled (or assumed) and rated according to condition and potential hazard.

 Every three years, the Warren Hills School District has conducted a full reinspection to determine whether the condition of the known or assumed asbestos containing building materials (ACBM) has changed and to make recommendations on managing or removing the ACBM.
-At the last reinspection, all materials listed in the Management Plan as asbestos-containing (or assumed to be asbestos-containing) were inspected and appropriate response actions recommended.
+At the last reinspection, all materials listed in the Management Plan as asbestos containing (or assumed to be asbestos-containing) were inspected and appropriate response actions recommeded.
 Every six months, a visual surveillance is conducted to assess the conditions of ACBM in each of the district facilities.
 The surveillance report is added to each facility management plan as part of a permanent record.

-The law further requires an asbestos management plan to be in place by July 1989.
-The Warren Hills School District developed a plan, as required, which has been continually updated.
+The law further requires an asbestos management plan to be in place by July 1989 the Warren Hills School District developed a plan, as required, which has been continually updated.
 The plan has several ongoing requirements: publish a notification on management plan availability and the status of asbestos activities; educate and train its employees about asbestos and how to deal with it; notify short-term or temporary workers on the locations of the asbestos containing building materials; post warning labels in routine maintenance areas where asbestos was previously identified or assumed; follow set plans and procedures designed to minimize the disturbance of asbestos containing building materials; and survey the condition of these materials every six months to assure that they remain in good condition.

 During the past year, no asbestos containing building materials were removed, encapsulated, or enclosed in District facilities.